Drongo-1/akan-names/README.md

 # Live Link
 https://drongo-1.github.io/akan-names/

-# Bugs
+# Known Bugs
-No known Bugs
+isues about this project are correctly solved and codes easy to understand

 # Support and contact details
 email:ngugidavid46@gmail.com